aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_setdecomposition.rst

 .. note::

-    -  Use ``Column::SetDecompositionMulti`` if the decomposition value of many columns corresponding to some variable have to be set, because that will be more efficient.
+    -  Use ``GMP::Column::SetDecompositionMulti`` if the decomposition value of many columns corresponding to some variable have to be set, because that will be more efficient.